SuperBox64/GameChanger/README.md

 `./build.sh`

+that's and it will run the app for you.
+Work in progress, not 100% complete, but getting there FAST!

 See JSON for any monkey business.
 App Launching and SideCar touch screen support is coming soon!
 1.0 Release coming 2025 to a Mac near you.

-that's and it will run the app for you.
-Work in progress, not 100% complete, but getting there FAST!
+Supports: Mouse, Trackball, Spinner, Trackpad, Joystick, GamePad, Left, Middle and Right click (I think, need to check), Arcade Buttons, Keyboard!

 <img width="1280" alt="GameChanger_2024-12-24_00-59-59" src="https://github.com/user-attachments/assets/81ed8309-c340-4e1a-9b92-5f759db21af2" />